 Artificial sweeteners: Saccharin, cyclamate, acesulfame, aspartame, sucralose, etc. (Sweet’n’low, Splenda, Equal, etc.):

-Many of the most common artificial sweeteners out there, such as aspartame, sucralose, and splenda, are advertised as low glycemic and low in calories, but we suggest using these with extreme caution or not at all in Ketogenic living.
-Part of the basis for the Keto Way of life is clean living and you can’t do that with a belly full of chemicals.
+Many of the most common artificial sweeteners out there, such as aspartame, sucralose, and splenda, are advertised as low glycemic and low in calories, but we suggest avoiding these at all costs if health is of any interest to you.
+A major part of the Keto way of life is clean living and you can’t do that with a belly full of chemicals.
+These sweeteners are toxic to the brain, destroy healthy gut bacteria, and may even cause weight gain by disrupting metabolism.

 We’re crying fowl on all artificial sweeteners.
 At the end of the day, they’re just more chemicals that you and your body should avoid.